 Qualifications: A Ph.D. in a discipline relevant to neuroethics and neural engineering, and demonstrated experience engaging with relevant ethical issues through research, teaching or both is required.
-One degree (B.S., M.S., Ph.D.) must be from a scientific, engineering or technology field.
+We prefer that one degree (B.S., M.S., Ph.D.) is from a scientific, engineering or technology field.
 Research and/or coursework related to neural engineering is preferred.
 The successful candidate must have completed all degree requirements by the appointment date.

 Inquiries can be directed to search committee chair Dr. Bruce Gluckman, Director, Center for Neural Engineering, mailto:ESMNeuroethicsSearch@esm.psu.edu

 Application review will begin immediately and will continue until the position is filled.
 The expected start date is August 15, 2020.

 The application should contain a single PDF file comprising in the following order:

 (3) statements on research, teaching, and past or future contributions to diversity and inclusion,